View on GitHub

 Data Service Coverage

-The service encompasses a 44,500km² region that includes the entire Canadian portion of the Lake Ontario drainage basin.
-This area has been sub-divided into 4,238 sub-watersheds that are roughly 10km² in size (see map above).
+The service encompasses a 44,500 km² region that includes the entire Canadian portion of the Lake Ontario drainage basin.
+This area has been sub-divided into 4,238 sub-watersheds that are roughly 10 km² in size (see map above).
 These sub-watersheds are topologically connected, meaning that each have assigned their upslope and downslope neighbouring sub-watersheds, allowing for the quick collection of catchment areas and drainage pathways.
 At a high-level, when looking at the coverage as a whole, the sub-watershed collection appears similar to a spatial grid, only it is structured in a way that is hydrologically meaningful.

 This is an important distinction because not only can the data service yield long-term infilled climate data to any user-selected point, but it can readily (i.e., on-the-fly) aggregate climatologies within a catchment area of any size.
-Such data aggregation is a costly component to most hydrological research such as those involving numerical modelling.
+Such data aggregation is a costly component to most hydrological projects such as those involving numerical modelling.

-In creating this coverage, the ORMGP Near Real-time Climate Data Service is dependent on digital elevation models (DEMs).
+The ORMGP Near Real-time Climate Data Service is dependent on digital elevation models (DEMs).
 The processing of DEMs is briefly described below.
 Links to detailed technical notes on the processing are provided.

 Digital Elevation Model